-Our Environment Service manages 128 children's equipped play areas.
+Our Environment Service manages 123 children's equipped play areas and teenage facilities.
 These are regularly inspected.
 If you wish to report an issue with one that you think belongs to Cornwall Council, please email email@example.com.

 We will invest in improving or renovating children's play areas.
 This is in accordance with clear priorities and standards.
 These are set out in the local Open Space Strategy.
 Improvements can only be made where funding is available.
 Funding for improvements is sometimes available from local housing development.
 Often this is through a Section 106 fund.
-We also work with local community groups.
+We also greatly value the support of local community groups.
 These groups:

-Are you developing a project to invest in a play area that is not on the above list?
+Are you developing a project to invest in a play area that is not on our project list below?
 It is worth checking that the facility is strategically a priority.
-The Open Space Strategy for the local area (if a town) will indicate where resources are best focused.
+The Open Space Strategy for the local area will indicate where resources are best focused.
 Some very small play areas have very limited use and can often be poorly located.
-It is evident that in the current economic climate the community is better served by better quality equipped play areas.
-These should be accessible to the largest population.
-They should also ensure that all residents have access to some form of open space for informal play.
+The community is better served by better quality equipped play areas that are accessible to the largest population.
+Where possible we aim to ensure that all residents have access to some form of open space for informal play.

 Developing your own play project?
 For more information Cornwall Council has produced the Out To Play guide.

 Funding for play improvements is potentially available from a number of sources.
 These are identified in the Open Space Strategy.
 Where available Section 106 funds are a potential local source.
-This is depends on there having been recent housing developments in the immediate area.
+This depends on whether there having been recent housing developments in the immediate area or not

 To learn more or to get involved in any of the schemes listed below, please e-mail firstname.lastname@example.org